flatCore/flatCore-Plugins/readme.md

 ```[plugin=bs-tabs.php]key=word[/plugin]```

 ### captcha
 This Plugin is not ready to use.
 You can use this Captcha in your Forms.
 Include the file captcha_calc.php for Math-Based Captcha or captcha_img.php for Image-Based Captcha.
 An example will appear soon.
-Includet font: [Ubuntu Mono](https://design.ubuntu.com/font/) distributed under an [open licence](http://www.ubuntu.com/legal/terms-and-policies/font-licence).
+Included font: [Ubuntu Mono](https://design.ubuntu.com/font/) distributed under an [open licence](http://www.ubuntu.com/legal/terms-and-policies/font-licence).

 ### downloader
 This Plugin creates a simple Download Button.
 The download file must be in the /content/images/ directory.